cabforum/servercert/docs/BR.md

 #### 3.2.2.8 CAA Records

-As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each `dNSName` in the `subjectAltName` extension of the certificate to be issued, as specified in RFC 8659.
+As part of the Certificate issuance process, the CA MUST retrieve and process CAA records in accordance with RFC 8659 for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name.
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 This stipulation does not prevent the CA from checking CAA records at any other time.